Snapchat/KeyDB-docs/docs/config-file.md

 ############################### GOPHER SERVER #################################

-# Redis contains an implementation of the Gopher protocol, as specified in
+# KeyDB contains an implementation of the Gopher protocol, as specified in
 # the RFC 1436 (https://www.ietf.org/rfc/rfc1436.txt).
 #
 # The Gopher protocol was very popular in the late '90s.
 It is an alternative
 # to the web, and the implementation both server and client side is so simple
-# that the Redis server has just 100 lines of code in order to implement this
+# that the KeyDB server has just 100 lines of code in order to implement this
 # support.
 #
 # What do you do with Gopher nowadays?
 Well Gopher never *really* died, and